Harrogate Town 2 Wrexham 2: Rousing fightback earns Sulphurites a point

 The next goal was always going to be crucial and the second period was only a minute old when Harrogate got it and levelled things up.

-George Thomson whipped in a delicious free-kick from the right and centre-half Anthony O’Connor powered home the equaliser.
+George Thomson whipped in a delicious free-kick from the right and centre-half Anthony O’Connor stooped to power home the equaliser from six yards out.

 Buoyed by that goal, Weaver’s men kept on coming and looked as if they had turned the game on its head through Abraham Odoh, though his deflected shot found the side-netting rather than the part of the goal which counts.